troclaux/notes/aws.md

 - load data every hour, not every second
 - has sql interface for queries
 - can be integrated with aws tools, such as quicksight, tableau

+## re:Post

+> aws-managed Q&A service

+> forum to ask technical questions to experts

+- free, similar to stackoverflow
+- don't use it to make questions that are time-sensitive or involve any proprietary information

 ## Route 53